 You need to let go of that perfectionism when it comes to creating new passive income products.

 Even if it’s just a template that you put together in Canva yourself the first time around (it doesn’t look anything spectacular), you have got to get out there and test it first.

-Or maybe you want to get professionally recorded videos for this thing.
-Sell enough to pay for the professionally recorded videos first.
+Maybe you want to get professionally recorded videos for this thing – sell enough to pay for the professionally recorded videos first.